Feya12/PacMan/README.md

 # 25 January

 * Mantra
+  * Notes
-  * This diary shoudl contain only today.
+    * This Note shoudl contain only today.
     * Yesterday should be archived.
     * Write every day.
+  * Focus on one thing.
+  * Comment everything interesting and unusual.
 * Today
-  *
+  * How to stop better `dahoum et ff`